amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-10-anonymous-functions-in-as3.md

 date: 2012-03-10 12:37
 comments: true
 categories:
-    - Actionscript
+    - ActionScript
     - Programming
     - underscore.as
 ---
-In Actionscript, functions are objects which can be stored in variables and passed as arguments, just like any other value.
+In ActionScript, functions are objects which can be stored in variables and passed as arguments, just like any other value.
 Since functions are treated just like any other object&#8212;like "first-class citizens," if you will&#8212;AS3 is said to have "first-class functions."
 This lets us do stuff that would be